 No. There's no evidence whatsoever for that so you should avoid it as it's not an honest player.
 You can reclaim yourself, for free, without giving any of your payout to a claims company - just follow this guide.

 We don't normally believe in using claims handlers - they take usually take about 25% of the proceeds plus VAT and it's easy to do yourself.
-Many people give away £1,000s unnecessarily when they could keep all the reclaim cash themselves, and only need to send a quick letter or make a short call.
+Many people give away £1,000s unnecessarily when they could keep all the reclaim cash themselves, and only need to send one letter or make a short call.

 There are some circumstances where using a claims handler can work.
 Try our quick 'Should I use a claims handler?' tool first, as you may be able to do it for less.
 Reclaiming's easy, and we've free templates to help.